The Edmonton Road and Track Club is excited to present the Pigeon Lake FONDO on june 7, 2025!

 • Bottles and trash are only to be discarded in the feed zones.

 • Pay attention to other traffic in your lane.
-Pass other groups on their left and stay as far to the right as is practicable to allow for passing motor traffic or another group.
+Pass other riders and groups of riders on their left and stay and ensure they know you are passing (announce or use a bell).
+Ride as far to the right as is practicable to allow for passing motor traffic or another group.

 • If you retire from the ride please report this to a course marshal, finish line official, or the organizer.
 You will have to wait for the sweep car to come by to pick you up.

-At the conclusion of your race, proceed directly to Sundance Beach Community Hall.
+At the conclusion of your race, proceed directly to Mulhurst Bay Community Hall.
 If you wish to remain at the finish line to spectate please do so on the opposite side of the road, in the ditch.

 • There will be a couple of sweep cars which will follow the group.
 It is recommended that you bring enough tools for you to fix a flat or a minor mechanical issue, as it could be some time before a sweep car catches up with you, especially if they are helping someone else.